 There were also characteristics peculiar to that time and place, especially in tactics, weapons, various arms, and services required.
 Such a phenomenon exists today in this war.
 The Army profession must sort those out for the profession in the future just as my generation was required to do.
-Each generation gets to make those choices for the next generation-easy to do when we look back at Washington's time or even now the Cold War-but not so easy when making such choices in the moment of ambiguity of contemporary times and enormous resource pressures.
+Each generation gets

+The Army profession must reinforce the necessity for... candor, even as it allows wide discretion in command. to make those choices for the next generation-easy to do when we look back at Washington's time or even now the Cold War-but not so easy when making such choices in the moment of ambiguity of contemporary times and enormous resource pressures.
 Those choices are difficult to make, but the choices must be made, and professionals should make them.